jadecobra/python_tdd_exercises/source/calculator.rst

 There are a few scenarios to consider from a user's perspective.

-* If a user tries to add other numbers that are not 0 and 1, the calculator will return 1.
+* If a user tries to add other numbers that are not 0 and 1, the calculator will return 1
-* If they also try to add negative numbers, it will still return 1.
+* If they also try to add negative numbers, it will still return 1
-* The function always returns 1 no matter what inputs the user gives.
+* The function always returns 1 no matter what inputs the user gives

-Even though the add function currently passes the existing test it still does not meet the actual requirement.
+Even though the add function currently passes the existing test it does not meet the actual requirement.

 * I remove ``test_failure`` from ``test_calculator.py`` since it is no longer needed